civicsource/redux-rsi/README.md

 });
 ```

 The above two examples are equivalent.
+The `initFn` will receive the state `key` as its only argument.